arnau/seachess/corpus/notes/moving_away_from_gatsby.md

 mdBook wasn't a good choice for me as I wanted more control over the HTML generation and wouldn't benefit from the book-oriented approach.
 Between Zola and Cobalt I chose Zola, mainly because the proposition and documentation felt better.

 Zola's selling point is offering a single binary with everything included.
-Although this is quite an appealing idea, I knew it wouldn't tick all the boxes for me so I'm approaching as a two step process that should allow me to accomodate my taste but still benefit from lots that Zola has to offer.
+Although this is quite an appealing idea, I knew it wouldn't tick all the boxes for me so I approached the solution as a two step process such that I could have the source tailored to my needs.

 The process is as follows:

-- Write things in a convenient format depending on the task.
-E.g. notes are conventional yaml + markdown, bulletins are [TOML].
-- Transform everything into toml + markdown as required by Zola.
-- Let Zola do its job and trasform all that into HTML.

-The implementation is slightly more involved.
-The first thing is to read every known source and store it in a normalised [SQLite] database.
+- [Aquarium] takes the multiformat source and normalises it as a [SQLite] database.
-Then, query it to compose each Zola-ready file with a convenient set of metadata.

-For example, each sketch co-locates (denormalises) information about the author (me) and tools, bulletin issues are grouped by year.
-And of course, notes are preprocessed to transform blocks of code to generate diagrams.

-Originally I thought Zola would handle the RSS feed generation but found it more convenient to generate it in the previous step.
+- Then, it outputs all resources in Zola's [TOML] + [Markdown] with all complementary information needed in the TOML `extra` section.
+- Finally, Zola takes Aquarium's output and outputs HTML and assets with fairly minimal templating logic.

+## Bumps in the road

+As with anything custom built, dragons hide in each corner.

 ## The result